People for the Ethical Treatment of Animals: Euthanasia

+PETA calls their shelter in Norfolk, Virginia a "shelter of last resort", claiming they only receive old, sick, injured, badly behaved, and otherwise unadoptable animals.
+Operating as open admission, they take in animals "no one else will", and consider death "a merciful end".
+In 2014, PETA euthanized over 80% of the shelter's animals and justified its euthanasia policies as "mercy killings".
+The Virginia General Assembly passed Senate Bill 1381 in 2015 aimed at curtailing the operation of PETA's shelter.
+The bill was filed in response to public outcry following an incident where PETA euthanized a pet chihuahua and reports of the large number of animals killed each year.

+Though risking their legal access to euthanasia drugs, PETA has continued their practices.

 Pet as a derogatory term

 PETA considers the word pet to be "derogatory and patronises the animal", and prefers the term "companion" or "companion animal".
 "Animals are not pets", Newkirk has said.

 Hearing-ear and seeing-eye dogs

 PETA supports hearing dog programs when animals are sourced from shelters and placed in homes, but opposes seeing-eye dog programs "because the dogs are bred as if there are no equally intelligent dogs literally dying for homes in shelters, they are kept in harnesses almost 24/7".

 Animal testing

 PETA opposes animal testing—whether toxicity testing, basic or applied research, or for education and training—on both moral and practical grounds.
 Newkirk told the Vogue magazine in 1989 that even if animal testing resulted in a cure for AIDS, PETA would oppose it.
 The group also believes that it is wasteful, unreliable, and irrelevant to human health, because artificially induced diseases in animals are not identical to human diseases.
 They say that animal experiments are frequently redundant and lack accountability, oversight, and regulation.
 They promote alternatives, including embryonic stem cell research and in vitro cell research.